-Here at Italian Dual Citizenships, we’re experts in dual citizenships, specifically for Italy, and we know what people take into account when applying to become a citizen of another country.
+Here at Italian Dual Citizenship (IDC), we are experts in obtaining dual citizenship, specifically for Italy with the required documents, and we know what people take into account when applying to become a citizen of another country.
 That’s why we’ve created an International Citizenship Index to find out which are the best citizenships around the world, considering factors such as passport mobility, human rights, women’s rights, parental leave, political democracy, equal marriage rights and healthcare performance.

 Ranking as the best citizenship in the world is Iceland, with Ireland not far behind.

 It’s been obvious for some time that Nordic countries tend to have fairly high living standards and one country playing into this rule is Iceland.
 The European island based in the North Atlantic Ocean feels worlds away from the rest of world, but over the years this has helped it form a society that provides plenty of benefits to its citizens.
 To have Icelandic citizenship means new fathers can take 12 weeks of paid parental leave to spend with their newborn baby and homosexual couples can legally be married within the country.